Entangle-Protocol/UIP-examples/other/Messenger/Solana/README.md

 ## Deploying your own messenger

-To deploy your own instance of a messenger, generate the program keypair and put it in `target/deploy`:
+To deploy your own instance of the messenger, generate the program keypair and put it in `target/deploy`:

 ```sh